 We create products that will be cherished, enjoyed and loved and feel strongly that in our disposable culture longevity is the basis for sustainability.
-In an ideal world, sustainability is a by-product of good design.
-Running a business in a sustainable way should naturally be sound business practice.
+We believe that running a business in a sustainable way should naturally be sound business practice.

-Having a comprehensive knowledge of the production process; from the selection of a tree, to the final finishes, provides Tom with the skills to minimise environmental impact and make his work economically viable.
+Having a comprehensive knowledge of the production process - from the selection of a tree, to the final finishes - provides us with the skills to minimise environmental impact and make our work economically viable.